Eduardo Alquinta: Los Jaivas

 After the coup d'état in 1973, the entire band decides to flee to Argentina, where they continue with their musical career.
 Soon after, because of the repression of the military regime in Argentina, they had to leave for France.
 They settled there in 1977, in the city of Paris.
 From there, Los Jaivas experimented with music, through the use of imagination and inspirations.
 Alquinta declared on one occasion that the song Mira Niñita, was inspired while traveling by bus on Viana Street, so when they got to the Parra members, they made the song, being one of the most popular of the band.

 Later in 1981, Los Jaivas created their most famous and important album, Alturas de Machu Picchu, where several of their songs were inspired by the lyrical work of Pablo Neruda.

 Over the years, while Los Jaivas were innovating in various musical genres such as progressive rock, Latin American fusion and folklore, they were acquiring progressively more fame.
 Apart from being the band's guitarist and vocalist, Alquinta also dedicated himself to writing the lyrics for several famous band songs such as the aforementioned 'Mira Niñita', 'Pájaro Errante','Nubecita Blanca', 'Indio Hermano', among many others, which is why he became the best-known figure in the band.

 During an interview for Revista Vea in 1981, Alquinta declared that he was also dedicated to making musical instruments, such as zampoñas, trutrucas, flutes with reeds collected both in Chile and in Argentina and Bolivia.
 Additionally, he said that he considered himself some kind of mentholatum within the band because he constantly changed instruments.

 Death

 Monument to Gato Alquinta in Viña del Mar.

 While on vacation with his family at the Mistral tourist complex, on La Herradura beach in Coquimbo, Gato Alquinta lost his balance on some rocks and fell into the water where he remained for several minutes.
 When he was pulled out of the water, he was unconscious, so he was transferred to the San Pablo de Coquimbo Hospital, but despite efforts to revive him, he died on January 15, 2003, at 6:45 p.m., at the age of 57 years old.
 After an autopsy by the Legal Medical Service, they determined that his cause of death was heart attack.

-More than five hundred thousand people attended his funeral in the streets of Santiago de Chile, while his name became one of the most iconic figures in Chilean music.
+More than five hundred thousand people attended his funeral in the streets of Santiago, while his name became one of the most iconic figures in Chilean music.